Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Tropical curves

-Now, if $\A$ is generic and satisfies \eqref{GenDim}, Proposition \ref{TropDeform} tells us that the subspace of $\f{T}_{g,m,\Delta}(\A,\Psi)$ of curves with the same type as $(\Gamma,\mu,\epsilon,h)$ is a convex polyhedron of dimension $d:=\left(\sum s_i\right)-\ov(\Gamma)$.
-This dimension is non-negative since there exists the given $(\Gamma,\mu,\epsilon,h)\in \f{T}_{g,m,\Delta}(\A,\Psi)$, so \eqref{ov-inequality} must be an equality, as desired.
-If $\Gamma$ did have contracted edges, none of these were (or would combine to) loops by the non-superabundance assumption.
+If $\Gamma$ did have contracted compact edges, none of these were (or would combine to) loops since $\Gamma$ is non-superabundant.
 We could imagine these edges were contracted before applying $h$, resulting in a modification $\Gamma'$ of $\Gamma$ without contracted edges.
 Then we can apply the above reasoning to show that \eqref{ov-inequality} is an equality for $\Gamma'$.
 But since $\ov(\Gamma')>\ov(\Gamma)$, \eqref{ov-inequality} cannot hold for $\Gamma$.
-Hence, non-superabundant curves with edge contractions do not occur generically.
+Hence, non-superabundant curves with edge contractions do not occur generically, and so we proved the first assertion.

-We now assume that $g_V=0$ and non-superabundance hold for every $\Gamma \in \f{T}_{g,m,\Delta}(\A,\Psi)$.
-Hence, if $\A$ is generic, \eqref{ov-inequality} is an equality for every such $\Gamma$.
-It follows that the dimension $d$ from above is $0$, and then the uniqueness of the combinatorial type follows since a nonempty $0$-dimensional convex polyhedron must be a single point.
-The finiteness of $\f{T}_{g,m,\Delta}(\A,\Psi)$ now follows from Lemma \ref{Types}. \end{proof}
+Since $d$ from above is $0$, the uniqueness of the combinatorial type follows since a nonempty $0$-dimensional convex polyhedron must be a single point.
+The finiteness of non-superabundant curves in $\f{T}_{g,\Delta}(\A,\Psi)$ now follows from Lemma \ref{Types}. \end{proof}